jotterbach/jotterbach.github.io/src/content/posts/recursive_partitioning/2016-12-10-RecursivePartitioning.md

 ---
 type: post
 date: "2016-12-10"
-title: MDLP and Conditional Inference -- Strategies to prevent Decision Trees from overfitting
+title: MDLP and Conditional Inference.
+Strategies to prevent Decision Trees from overfitting
 ---